security-alliance/frameworks/src/security-automation/infrastructure-as-code.md

 # Infrastructure as Code

-Infrastructure as Code (IaC) is the practice of managing and provisioning computing infrastructure through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
+Infrastructure as Code (IaC) is the managing and provisioning computing infrastructure through machine-readable definition files, rather than manual  configuration or interactive configuration tools.
 Automating security within IaC helps ensure that infrastructure is configured securely and consistently.

 ## Benefits of Automating Security in IaC